Sh'Chur

 Sh'Chur (שחור) is a 1994 Israeli drama film starring Gila Almagor, Ronit Elkabetz and Hanna Azoulay-Hasfari.
-It was written by Hanna Azoulay Hasfari and directed by her partner Shmuel Hasfari.
+It was written by Azoulay-Hasfari and directed by her partner Shmuel Hasfari.
 Sh'Chur received critical acclaim and was the 1994 official Israeli submission for the Academy Award for Best Foreign Language Film.
 It was also awarded the Ophir Award for best film by the Israeli Film and Television Academy.
-After its release, the film garnered various discussions in the Israeli press over its representation of the Moroccan community in Israel.
+The film garnered various discussions in the Israeli press over its representation of the Moroccan community in Israel.